serg113/_cpp/README.md

 # training samples

-Examples written during training c++ skills.

-Starting at April 2019.
+Examples written during training c++ skills, starting at April 2019.

-Destination: complete "s_shell/" composed parts till October 1.

-    1. command history manager +
-    2. logging manager +
-    3. file manager -
-    4. directories manager -
-    5. authentification (client to server) -
+To keep track of progress I have not changed old samples.

+In September I have added sshell/ folder with aim to create complete application, but... plans changed.

+Recently added folder is ssh_app/.